Mosco convergence framework for singular limits of gradient flows on Hilbert spaces with applications: Introduction

 The variational structure of \eqref{ir1} allows one to understand the limiting behavior of \eqref{ir1} without identifying $\partial \cE_\eps$; or, if \eqref{ir1} corresponds to a known parabolic PDE, without carrying out any analysis of that PDE.
 It is natural to ask the following.
 Suppose the initial conditions $u^\eps_0$ converge to $u_0$.
 What kind of convergence of the convex functionals $\cE_\eps$ guarantees convergence of the solutions $u^\eps$?
 This question has been investigated for quite some time.
 In case $\partial \cE_\eps$ are linear operators, the answer can be given by saying that the resolvents of $\partial \cE_\eps$ must converge, see e.g.\ \cite[Theorem VIII.20]{reed}.
 Its generalization to the nonlinear setting led to Mosco convergence, see \cite{mosco}, \cite{watanabe}, \cite[Chapter 3]{attouch}.

-In the present paper, we are interested in the question of convergence of solutions to (\ref{ir1}), when the functionals $\cE_\eps$ are no longer defined on the same function space $X$, but rather each $\cE_\eps$ lives on its own $X_\eps$ and these $X_\eps$'s differ from $X_0$, the space where the limit functional is defined.
+In the present paper, we are interested in the question of convergence of solutions to (\ref{ir1}), when the functionals $\cE_\eps$ are no longer defined on the same Hilbert space $X$, but rather each $\cE_\eps$ lives on its own $X_\eps$ and these $X_\eps$'s differ from $X_0$, the space where the limit functional is defined (even though, naturally, they will often be isomorphic).
 We are particularly interested in the case when $X_\eps = X_\eps(\Omega)$ are function spaces on more or less the same base space $\Omega$, with the topology in $X_\eps$ depending on $\eps$ and $X_0= X_0(\Omega')$, where $\Omega$ and $\Omega'$ may differ significantly, e.g.\ they may have different dimensions.

 We note that in the context of stationary minimization problems in the calculus of variations, such situation does not pose a significant conceptual difficulty.
 Indeed, one usually embeds $X_\eps$ into a common space (by a change of variables or otherwise), and works directly with the topology of that space.
 However, in the gradient flow case, the evolution itself is defined in terms of the metric, so one needs to take more care.
 Naturally, many problems of the form we consider were treated before on a case-by-case basis (see below).
-Our aim here is to provide a simple, general, and optimal unified theory.
+Our aim here is to provide a simple and general unified theory.

 In order to be able to compare $u^\eps$ to $u$, we assume that we are given bounded linear maps $L_\eps \colon X_\eps \to X_0$ that we call \emph{connecting operators}.
 This allows us to discuss strong and weak convergence of sequences $(w_\eps)_{\eps >0}$, $w_\eps \in X_\eps$ along $L_\eps$ (Definition \ref{def:conv_s_W}).
 We then introduce a concept that we call \emph{Mosco convergence of spaces $X_\eps$ along} $L_\eps$, which asserts that $L_\eps$ are both asymptotically contractive and asymptotically surjective (although they need not be immersions), see Definition \ref{def:connect}.
 Next, we define the concept of \emph{Mosco convergence of functionals} $\cE_\eps$ along $L_\eps$, see Definition \ref{mos-con}.
 Our main result, Theorem \ref{thm:Mosco}, says that if $X_\eps$ Mosco-converge to $X_0$ along $L_\eps$, and $\cE_\eps$ Mosco-converge to $\cE_0$ along $L_\eps$, then the corresponding gradient flows converge uniformly along $L_\eps$ (see Definition \ref{con-flo}) to the gradient flow of the limit functional.